This page gives an overview of what it takes to get started.

 What is the training like and when is it offered?

 We offer online training through a series of six video modules that you can view at any time.
 All modules together take approximately 45 minutes to watch.
 Short quizzes (less than 5 min each) separate each module.
 We encourage interested participants to take the online training in early spring and sign up for a group field event (foray) to find out what rare plant monitoring is all about.
 Once your're ready to monitor, staff will assign you to a site and species.

 Plants of Concern participants visit and collect data on rare plant populations and their habitats.
 For example, participants may visit a population of a native orchid, like the small white lady’s-slipper (Cypripedium candidum), where they would search for and count the number of plants, measure the size of the area over which they occur, take GPS readings that can be used to re-visit the population in future years, and evaluate associated native and invasive plants.
 Monitors also record any management efforts they observe, which helps assess how management affects population trends.

 What kind of time commitment will I need to make?

 The minimum commitment is visiting one population once during its flowering time.
 Some monitors choose to take on more than one population.
-Volunteers often re-visit the same population year after year.
+Participants often re-visit the same population year after year.

 Will I need any special equipment?

 Although some of our monitors obtain a set of equipment for themselves, equipment is available for loan from Plants of Concern and many of our partner agencies.
-Equipment used includes GPS units, measuring tapes, compasses, and flagging.
+Equipment used includes measuring tapes, compasses, and stake flags.
 Populations are often in areas that are best accessed by car, though in some cases public transportation or a bicycle can be used to access populations.